Report: UK clearly overwhelmed by surge in migrant crossings

-LONDON -- Britain's response to the increase in migrants crossing the English Channel on small boats is poor and officials are clearly overwhelmed on some days, an independent inspection found in a report published Thursday.
+LONDON -- Britain's response to growing numbers of migrants crossing the English Channel on small boats is poor and officials are clearly overwhelmed on some days, an independent inspection found in a report published Thursday.

-The review by David Neal, the chief inspector of borders and immigration, was among critical reports published this week on the British government's handling of migration.
+The review by David Neal, the chief inspector of borders and immigration, was among critical reports published this week on the British government's handling of migration and asylum-seekers.

 On April 13, 651 people made the crossing in 18 boats — the highest daily total so far this year.